 Which home air filter should I choose for my family’s health?

 There are many types of home air filters from which you can choose.
 Allergy prevention is a main goal for many families to be healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

 High-Efficiency Home Air Filters

 These filters remove 85% of your home’s air pollutants.
 Not only will high-efficiency home air filters assist with relieving allergy symptoms, they also help your heating and cooling equipment operate more efficiently, ultimately cutting down on energy costs which could save you money on utility bills year after year.

 Standard Pleated Media Home Air Filters

 These are your more typical home air filters and can be found at the majority of big box stores.
 While pleated home air filters may come with a lower price tag, they also have to be switched out more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
 Since HEPA home air filters range from $60 to $100, for annual cost you’re looking at nearly the same price.
 Standard pleated air filters can eliminate up to 45% of the air pollutants in your home and the largest factor is the number of pleats per foot.
 The higher number of pleats, the better the air flow, and the cleaner your home’s air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most plain home air filter type.
 These filters do not usually better your family’s air quality; instead, they were designed to shelter the heating and air conditioning equipment from having larger contaminants get into the system and harm the components.
 As a result, they aren’t successful at removing indoor air pollutants, but only cost around $1 each.

-If you’re having trouble deciding which air filter is the best choice for your home, give Komfort Air a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.
+If you’re having trouble deciding which air filter is the best choice for your home, give Komfort Air Service Experts a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.